spectrum-health-systems/Tingen-Transmorger/docs/man/TransmorgerDatabaseOverview.md

 Each Transmorger installation should have it's own LocalDb.

-When Transmorger is launched, it checks to see if there is an updated version of the LocalDb.
-If there is an updated version, the user is prompted to update.
+**Fun fact**: When Transmorger is launched, it checks to see if there is an updated version of the LocalDb.
+If there is an updated version, the user is prompted to update!

 ### The master database